Nka700/suckless/ansible-arch-dwm-setup/README.md

 # Description
-Ansible to build an openbox desktop environment for arch linux.
+Ansible to build an dwm desktop environment for arch linux.
-Needs to run from localhost.

 # Usage